akononovicius/physRisk-content-repository/articles/2014/stok-vaziuok-bangos.md

 down due to other drivers slowing down and then can move again once the path becomes clear, after some time they encounter another slow down and so on.
 Note that "cars" (agents) move clockwise, while traffic jam moves in the opposite direction.
-In our applet bellow we have picked a minimal values for the model parameters with which traffic jams should form.
+In our applet below we have picked a minimal values for the model parameters with which traffic jams should form.

 Applet